yssource/rhai/README.md

 Script segments passed to `eval` execute inside the current [`Scope`], so they can access and modify _everything_, including all variables that are visible at that position in code!
 It is almost as if the script segments were physically pasted in at the position of the `eval` call.
+But because of this, new functions cannot be defined within an `eval` call, since functions can only be defined at the global level, not inside a function call!

 ```rust
 let script = "x += 32";